Frequently Asked Questions

 Will CellGate work with my existing system?

-Yes, the CellGate Basic and Standard Cellular Access Controllers connect easily to virtually all manual and automatic gates, gate control panels, electronic lock controllers and electronic door openers.
+Yes, the CellGate Basic and Standard Cellular Access Controllers connect easily to virtually all manual and automatic gates, electronic lock controllers and electronic door openers.
 And, it’s designed to compliment the keypad or push-button opener you are currently using so you can use CellGate and your current systems.

 Is there a limit to the number of access codes I can create?